 Marine biodiversity refers to the huge number of living organisms in the ocean, such as microbes, invertebrates, fish, marine mammals, reptiles, birds, plants, and fungi.

-Owing to colonial history, the unique species and habitats of Átl'ka7tsem/Txwnéwu7ts/ Howe Sound were subjected to industrial contamination, leaving habitats degraded and many species simply disappearing.
-However, thanks to dedicated work from Indigenous peoples, local communities, and local, provincial, and federal governments, efforts to clean up the water and restore habitats have resulted in an astounding comeback.
+Owing to colonial history, the unique species and habitats of Átl'ka7tsem/Txwnéwu7ts/Howe Sound were subjected to industrial contamination, leaving habitats degraded or destroyed and caused many species to decline or simply disappear.
+However, thanks to dedicated work from Indigenous Peoples, local communities, and the government's efforts to clean up the water, these habitats have seen an astounding comeback.
 Many of these species, including top-level predators such as killer whales, are now being seen throughout the Sound.

-Unfortunately, there continue to be many stresses on the Sound's marine life, notably climate change.
-Many species are struggling to rebound, including sea stars, marine birds, lingcod, and rockfish.
+Unfortunately, there continue to be many stressors on the Sound's marine life, notably climate change.
+Many species are struggling to rebound, including sea stars, marine birds, lingcod and rockfish.
 To effectively protect key species and habitat, actions to address stressors with consistent, comprehensive monitoring, is necessary.

-Citizen Science, the collection of data by the public, plays an important role in the work to protect species and habitat against climate change and other stressors.
-By gathering and sharing information, through apps such as Ocean Wise's Whale Report, scientists can keep people informed about how their daily lives affect the ecosystem around them.
+Citizen science, the collection of data by the public, plays an important role in this work to protect species and their habitats against climate change.
+By gathering and sharing information through apps such as Ocean Wise's Whale Report, scientists can keep people informed on how their daily lives affect the ecosystem around them.

-- 1. How and why does species diversity differ in different kingdoms, orders, and families? - 2.
-How are species found in Átl'ka7tsem/Txwnéwu7ts/Howe Sound interdependent?
+- 1. How and why does species diversity differ in different kingdoms, orders, and families? - How are species found in Átl'ka7tsem/Txwnéwu7ts/Howe Sound interdependent?
 (Students should consider the food web and chain, as well as less direct interdependence, i.e., discarded mollusc shells creating shelter for other marine invertebrates) - 3.
-What can we do to help the regeneration of species at risk when thinking about their interdependencies?
+What can we do to help the regeneration of species at risk when thinking about their interdependencies? - 4.
+How do human actions impact biodiversity in my area and further away?
+Why is diversity an important feature of a sustainable ecosystem?